Contrast-Security-OSS/docs/content/installation/net/configuration/NetAgentConfiguration.md

 | ---------------------------------------- | ---------------------------------------- |
 | SamplingBaseline, SamplingFrequency, SamplingWindow | Enable and configure sampling mode.
 Configured in [Server Settings](user-servers.html#settings) in the Contrast interface by default.
 See the article on [Sampling](admin-orgsettings.html#org-server) for more information. |
 | StackTraceConfig                         | Limits stack traces captured by the agent.
 Configured in [Server Settings](user-servers.html#settings) in the Contrast interface by default.
 The default is **Full**. <li>**Full**: Captures all stack traces with file and line number information.
 Deployments must include *.PDB* files for line number information.</li><li>**Limited**: Better performance; captures all stack traces but without file and line number information.
 Best used for builds without debugging symbols (*.PDB* files).</li><li>**Minimal**: Best performance; doesn't capture intermediate propagator stack traces, no file and line information.
 Best used for Release builds and Production environments.</li> |
+| ThreadAnalysis                           | Web (default) or Full.
+Web follow data flow through normal web operations.
+Full instruments all threading operations which adds overhead.
+It can be used for more thorough analysis if your application manually creates background threads.